-The Inuulitsivik Health Centre (CSI), with more than 900 employees, is part of the health and social services network of Quebec, Nunavik region.
+Inuulitsivik Health Centre (IHC), with more than 900 employees, is part of the health and social services network of Quebec, Nunavik region.
 It provides the population of the Hudson Bay Territory of approximately 7,000 people with front-line health and social services, including prevention, assessment, diagnosis and treatment, rehabilitation and support.
-In addition, it provides youth protection services and management for the Nunavik region of Ullivik in Montreal.
+In addition, it provides youth protection services and management for the Nunavik region including Ullivik in Dorval.
 Its mission is to welcome Inuit people who need to receive health services in participating Montreal hospitals.
 The Inuit population is distributed in seven communities on the Hudson Bay coast from Kuujjuaraapik to Salluit.

 Under the authority of the Board of Directors, the chosen person will work primarily to achieve the following objectives:

--Improve the performance of the institution through rigorous resource manageme;
+• Improve the performance of the institution through rigorous resource management;

 A solid experience as a senior executive, including a minimum of 3 years in this position;

-A knowledge of the reality and values of the people of the territory;
+A knowledge of the reality and values of the population of the territory;